Co-evolution of dust grains and protoplanetary disks: Results

 Panel (c) shows that, when the dust size is small, the absolute value of radial velocity is $ |v_r|\lesssim 10 \ms$ (red line).
 As the dust grows, it increases in the order of $100 \ms$.
-The proposed analytical solution suggests a power of $D_{v_r} = \frac{1}{10}$ and value of $\sim 100 \ms$.
+The proposed analytical solution suggests a power of $D_{v_r} = -\frac{25}{82}$ and value of $\sim 100 \ms$.
 Although $v_r$ possesses relatively strong time fluctuation, the simulation results at $t_*=9.0 \times 10^3$ yr (green line) agrees with the analytical solutions.

-Panel (d) shows that the $\eta_A$ profile in the simulation is almost radially constant once the dust grows (magenta and green lines).
-On the other hand, our analytical model predicts slightly positive power law with $D_{\eta_A}=\frac{9}{10}$.
-The value estimated from the analytical solution is also slightly larger than the simulation results (upto about factor of four).
-This may be due to the assumptions made in the analytical solution such as $\eta_A$ being exactly given by $\eta_A=B^2/(4 \pi C\gamma \rho^{3/2})$ (which is realized when the dust adsorption becomes negligible and ionization degree is determined by the balance between (cosmic-ray) ionization and gas-phase recombination \citep{1983ApJ...273..202S} or the vertically isothermal disk.
-They introduce slight differences between the simulation and analytical solution.
-Note that the more the model evolves, the more consistent it becomes with the analytical solution; see green line in panel (d) of figure \ref{rad_prof_all_models}.
+Panel (d) shows that the $\eta_A$ profile in the simulation is almost radially constant once the dust grains sufficiently grow (magenta and green lines).
+On the other hand, our analytical model predicts slightly positive power law with $D_{\eta_A}=\frac{57}{82}$.
+Compared to other physical quantities, the difference between the simulation result and the analytical solution is relatively large, but still within a factor of three in region $r \lesssim 10$ AU.